GoogleCloudPlatform/compute-image-tools/cli_tools/gce_vm_image_import/README.md

 + `-labels=[KEY=VALUE,...]` labels: List of label KEY=VALUE pairs to add.
 Keys must start with a lowercase character and contain only hyphens (-), underscores (_), lowercase characters, and numbers.
 Values must contain only hyphens (-), underscores (_), lowercase characters, and numbers.
++ `-storage_location` Location for the imported image which can be any GCS location.
+If the location parameter is not included, images are created in the multi-region associated with the source disk, image, snapshot or GCS bucket.

 ### Usage